CodeBenderX/FlavorHub/README.md

 5. **Run the application**
-  *To start the backend server:* cd backend npm start
+  *To start the backend server:* cd server yarn dev

-  *To start the frontend server:* cd frontend npm start
+  *To start the frontend server:* cd client yarn build (optional but if the yarn dev does not update the interface, try doing this) yarn dev

 6. **Visit http://localhost:3000 in your browser to see the application in action.**
+7. **Deploying**
+   *You can choose your third-party deployment site.
+For this, we used render.

 **Contributing**
 We welcome contributions to FlavorHub!
-If you would like to improve the project or fix a bug, feel free to fork the repository, create a branch, and submit a pull request.
+If you want to improve the project or fix a bug, feel free to fork the repository, create a branch, and submit a pull request.

 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.

 **Acknowledgements**
 MERN Stack for providing a powerful, full-stack JavaScript solution.
-Bootstrap for quick and responsive design components.
+MUI is for quick and responsive design components.

 **Contact**
-If you have any questions or suggestions, feel free to contact us at angelo.tiquio@outlook.com.
+If you have any questions or suggestions, please contact us at angelo.tiquio@outlook.com.

 This `README.md` provides an overview of the project, the features, technologies used, and installation instructions.
 You can customize the contact information, repository URL, and other details to suit your project.